JehanneOS/jehanneos.github.io/_posts/2018-11-15-simplicity-awakes.markdown

 Then the ringer start a loop to interrupt the process properly.

-These two different processes make it possible to keep processing new wakeups while the ringher is waiting for the process to be in an interruptible state.
+These two different processes make it possible to keep processing new wakeups while the ringer is waiting for the process to be in an interruptible state.

-Not [all blocking system calls](https://github.com/JehanneOS/jehanne/blob/master/sys/src/kern/port/awake.c#L76) can be interrupted though. `Create` is a notable example of a blocking system call that has been excluded from the interruptable ones, to prevent a timeout to leave an orphan file behind.
+Not [all blocking system calls](https://github.com/JehanneOS/jehanne/blob/master/sys/src/kern/port/awake.c#L76) can be interrupted though. `Create` is a notable example of a blocking system call that has been excluded from the interruptible ones, to prevent a timeout to leave an orphan file behind.

 # Issues and future uses